Alan-Miller/headers/README.md

 - POST: Request to add new content.
 Typically includes a message body in the request.
 - PUT: Request to edit content.
 - DELETE: Request to delete content.
 - HEAD: Request for the Head portion of a page.
-Basically a `GET` request without any response message body.
+This is basically a `GET` request without any response message body.
 - OPTIONS: A request for information about the communication options available.

 ### Format a request